Wallets & ScriptPubKeys

 when handling P2PK outputs that have no address representation. addresses and pubkeys

-can be combined in a single step:
+can be combined in a single step.

 What this means in practice

-discrete import path exists for the cases where HD derivation doesn’t apply: archived
+pubkeys.pubkey.import exists for the cases where HD derivation doesn’t apply: archived

 early-chain keys, individual watch addresses, or keys that were used across multiple script